Signed in as:

 filler@godaddy.com

-For toddler and preschool aged learners our ABA programs take a play-based, relationship-focused approach; providing parents and caregivers with tools and strategies to support their child's development.
+For toddler and preschool-aged learners, we take a play-based, relationship-focused approach, providing parents and caregivers with tools and strategies to support their child’s early development through natural, everyday routines.

-For our older learners our ABA programs utilize PEAK (Promoting Emergence of Advanced Knowledge), an evidence-based assessment and curriculum.
-PEAK goes beyond the traditional ABA verbal behavior approach by focusing on the process of how language is acquired.
+For our learners working on advancing and expanding language skills, we utilize PEAK (Promoting Emergence of Advanced Knowledge)—an evidence-based assessment and curriculum that goes beyond traditional verbal behavior approach by focusing on the process of how language is acquired.

-Our ABA programs have no minimum treatment hour requirement; hours are determined during the assessment process and are based upon individual need.
+Our ABA programs have no required minimum hours; treatment hour are individualized and determined through the assessment process based on each client’s needs.

 A small structured group focusing on self-awareness, mindfulness, understanding social cues, flexible thinking, teamwork, and more.